adhilroshan/resumix/README.md

 ## Privacy

-Your data never leaves your device except when sent to OpenRouter for analysis.
+Your data never leaves your device except when sent to OpenRouter for analysis by Resumix.
 The app does not store your resume or personal information on any server.

 ## License